“Successful wickedness hath obtained the name virtue… when it is for the getting of the kingdom.”

 It wasn’t the first time al-Owhali had risked his life for – as he saw it – Islam.
 Just before his twentieth birthday he’d traveled to Afghanistan from his home in Saudi Arabia to join the Muslims battling the infidel there.
 He was drawn to Afghanistan, to the epicenter of radical Islam, by militant literature and the stories of a friend who’d returned from fighting alongside Muslim militants in Bosnia.
 Once in Afghanistan al-Owhali began training in what he described as “a basic military training camp” where he received training in “light weapons, some demolition, some artillery, some communication.”13

-These camps weren’t under the de facto control of Osama bin Ladin, and required the cooperation and coordination of dozens of other men all vying for control and prestige in the embattled region.
-Yet bin Ladin was one of the more prominent leaders, and understanding just how this came to pass requires a story of its own.
+These camps weren’t under the de facto control of Osama bin Laden, and required the cooperation and coordination of dozens of other men all vying for control and prestige in the embattled region.
+Yet bin Laden was one of the more prominent leaders, and understanding just how this came to pass requires a story of its own.

 Although some recruits complained of a lack of ammunition for live-firing exercises, al-Owhali excelled and was soon plucked from the hundreds of others there for six months of training in what he later described as “security and intelligence, how to gather information, how to protect information from being divulged, how to conduct hijackings on buses or planes, how to do kidnappings and how to seize and hold buildings.”14